For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Income doesn't just mean your wages, although that's the most obvious source.
 'Taxable income' (the kind you're expected to pay tax on) also includes interest from bank accounts, profit from selling any goods or services and even some state benefits.

-However you earn money, you'll only pay tax on anything you make over the PA: 20% on the difference up to £50,270, with higher rates on anything you earn above that.
+However you earn money, you'll only pay tax on anything you make over the PA.
+Tax will be charged at 20% on the difference up to £50,270, with higher rates on anything you earn above that.

 Most students won't come close to earning more than their PA each year.
 But because of the way income tax is collected through wages, you could accidentally be overpaying tax on a part-time job.
 Check your payslips and make sure your tax code is correct.
 If you think you're being overcharged, get in touch with HMRC to get a tax refund!